 What Is Tarnish?

-When you first bought or received that silver necklace or bracelet, the piece was probably very shiny.
-Over time, you may have notices the metal beginning to darken.
+When you first bought or received that silver necklace or bracelet, the piece was probably gleaming.
+Over time, you may have noticed the metal beginning to darken.
 This darkening process is called "tarnishing."

-Tarnish happens as the silver reacts with the air around it.
-Gradually, the top layer of silver begins to oxidize and form a black or gray coating on the metal's surface.
+Tarnish happens as the silver reacts with the surrounding air.
+The top layer of silver gradually begins to oxidize and form a black or gray coating on the metal's surface.
 In many cases, this coating makes the piece seem less lustrous and beautiful than it once did, so you may want to remove it.